catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 Booting an Instance
 ===================

-We are now ready to launch our first instance, select launch instance from the instances list:
+We are now ready to launch your first instance.
+Select launch instance from the instances list:

 .. image:: ../_static/fi-instance-launch.png